 This CR proposes to change resource name “/batch” to “/operations” and “/attributes” to “/search”.
 Additionally, this CR proposes to change the data structure name “AttributesCriteria” (which is used in the search operations) to “SelectionCriteria” as the defined data structure in addition to attributes, allows the usage of other criteria such as Date, Flags and UserId which are not considered attributes of objects/folders.
 Hence, the name SelectionCriteria is more suitable for this data structure and inline with existing wording in the spec.

+R01: While edits couple of typos it adds the following: Additionally, this CR adds a footnote to ensure pathToId resource name is read properly as currently the letter “I” in pathToId can be read as lowercase “L” which makes the resource name be read as path-TOLD.

 Impact on Backward Compatibility